pragmatrix/ScanRat/README.md

 	is a production rule that parses two digits, not one, not zero not three.

 	Sequence combinators are left associative, which means that they are combined from left to right.
-The parsing result type of the `+` sequence combinator is a tuple that contains the parsing result of the left rule and the parsing right of the right production rule.
+The parsing result type of the `+` sequence combinator is a tuple that contains the parsing result of the left rule and the parsing result of the right production rule.

 	The `+.` and `.+` sequence combinators can be used to only process the result of the rule that is placed at the side of the dot.